 What Are Social Media Algorithms?

-Social media algorithms are a method of ranking posts in a user’s social media feed based on relevance rather than the time they were published.
+Social media algorithms are a method of ranking posts in a user’s social media news feed based on relevance rather than the time they were published.

 Why Do Social Media Algorithms Exist?

-The goal of a social media algorithm is to provide users with relevant content.
+The goal of a social media algorithm is to provide users with relevant posts.
 The purpose of using algorithms on social media networks is to sift more organically through the vast volume of content available on each platform.

 Algorithms are in charge of delivering content that is potentially more “interesting” for a user while ignoring those that are deemed irrelevant or low-quality—either in general or for a specific person.

 Skimming through all posts on an account-by-account basis would be difficult without social media algorithms, especially for social media users who follow hundreds or thousands of users on a network.

 Algorithms handle the heavy lifting of delivering what you want while filtering out irrelevant content (based on a user’s news feed preferences).

 How Do Social Media Algorithms Work?